 Every bike in this test was shipped directly to us and required some amount of assembly before taking them out for test rides.
 Most of the models arrived mostly assembled with only a few relatively easy steps remaining to get them ready to roll.
 People unfamiliar with bikes may want to have the assembly completed by a professional bike mechanic.
 However, the remaining assembly of every bike we tested can easily be finished at home with a little time, a few tools, and detailed instructions.
 Some bikes are easier and quicker to assemble than others with fewer and/or easier steps required to finish the job.

 The two folding models we tested were the clear winners in this metric because they arrived fully assembled.
 The Lectric XP 2.0 edged slightly in front, as the process was as simple as taking the bike out of the box, removing the packing materials, and unfolding/locking the bike into its riding position.
-The Rattan Folding was also completely assembled, though removing the protective packing material proved to be a bit of a chore, and some spray foam ended up leaving residue on our brand new bike.
+The Blix Vika+ Flex was almost completely assembled, though the handlebar need to be tightened and the pedals installed to finish the job, a very quick and easy process.

 The slick packaging and straightforward process to complete the remaining assembly of the Charge City earned it high marks in this metric.
 This bike comes with the handlebar and pedals already attached, with only the front wheel needing to be installed.
 The Cannondale Quick Neo SL 2, RadMission, Aventon Soltera, and VanMoofS3 were among the most straightforward models to assemble.
 Finishing the job only required attaching the front wheel, handlebar, pedals, and adjusting the seat height.
 In under 30 minutes, we had each bike ready to rip.
 The Magnum Metro also scored well in this metric.
 The Metro came in an extra-large box with the front wheel already attached.
 Once we put the handlebar and pedals on, we were finished.
 Due to the heavier weight of the Metro, however, removing it from the box is a task best suited for two people.